 It is easier to move a home in the future if it is still on its steel frame than if it has been removed from the chassis.
 Technically though, you can move any structure.
 You can move a site built house if you really want to, but the expenses of moving a home often prevent people from doing so.

 What I’m really saying is, yes, you can move a modular home.
-Whether it’s on a steel chassis or not once it is placed though, you may not want to relocate your home because of the costs.
+Whether or not it’s on a steel chassis once it is placed may mean you won't want to relocate your home because of the costs.

 What does a modular home sit on if it’s not on its steel chassis?

 The type of foundation depends on applicable building codes, your budget and the environment of the land where you’re putting your home.
 However, different options include a slab foundation, crawl space foundation, a pier and beam foundation or a basement foundation.

 The CP682G model by Clayton

 Modular homes are built with a streamlined home building process almost entirely inside a facility, making them an appealing alternative to traditional site built homes that are susceptible to environmental conditions during the construction process.